How drugs like Ozempic can help after bariatric surgery

 While diet and exercise are a foundational first step in any weight loss program, for many people with (severe) obesity, surgery, medication, or both are needed to achieve serious weight loss and keep it off.

 There is no magic number when it comes to a “healthy weight,” but weight loss offers significant benefits for people with obesity.
-In people with overweight and obesity, reducing one's body weight by 10% or more could help reduce the risk of cancer, improve your quality of life, and relieve comorbid health conditions like osteoarthritis and sleep apnea.
-In addition to helping you lose weight, GLP-1s like semaglutide can improve your physical functioning, while reducing cardiometabolic risk factors like blood pressure and cholesterol.
+In people with overweight and obesity, losing 10% of your body weight or more could help reduce the risk of cancer, improve your quality of life, and even help manage additional health conditions like osteoarthritis and sleep apnea.
+In addition to helping you lose weight, GLP-1s like semaglutide can improve your physical functioning, while helping to regulate cardiometabolic risk factors like high blood pressure and elevated cholesterol.

 Similarly, bariatric surgery does much more than help you lose weight.
-Bariatric surgery has been shown to reduce cardiovascular risk by 42%, and death from any cause by 30%.
+Bariatric surgery has been shown to reduce the risk of stroke or heart attack by 42%.
 The weight loss from bariatric surgery also relieves obesity-related health conditions, improves cholesterol, and enhances your quality of life.

 If you have any medical questions or concerns, please talk to your healthcare provider.
 The articles on Health Guide are underpinned by peer-reviewed research and information drawn from medical societies and governmental agencies.
 However, they are not a substitute for professional medical advice, diagnosis, or treatment.